 Similar to inverter applications, KEB has already developed high-power regen solutions relevant to elevator applications based on other global applications such as crane applications and storage and retrieval systems.
 The corresponding high-power solutions for each type of line regen technology include: modular R6 model line regen sizes including 150 HP units rated for 184A at 480V or 221A at 400V and 331A peak, which can also be also paralleled for additive capacity; harmonic filters up to 400 HP rated for 400A at 480V and include designs in dedicated NEMA enclosures; and H6 model active front end units up to 250HP.

 Systems in Application

 KEB recently had the opportunity to put one of these high-power solutions to the test on an 8 m/s (nearly 1,600 FPM) elevator.
 The system components provided by KEB consisted of a 250HP F5 Elevator Drive, a 250HP H6 Active Front End, and an EMC high-frequency noise filter.
-Additionally, we were given the opportunity to visit the jobsite.
-Although I had personally not worked with such high power equipment in the past, when it came to starting up and adjusting the elevator, it was same user interface, parameters and control performance I am familiar with in North America…just on a much higher-power and faster scale!
+Additionally, we were given the opportunity to visit the job site.
+Although I had personally not worked with such high power equipment in the past, when it came to starting up and adjusting the elevator, it was the same user interface, parameters, and control performance I am familiar with in North America…just on a much higher-power and faster scale!